metabolomicsworkbench/MetENP/README.md

 2) <strong>Through Anaconda </strong></br>

-   environment.yml file is present in the repository.
+   environment.yml file is present in the repository. </br>
-   This file can be used be with Anaconda to install all of the R requirements.
+   This file can be used be with Anaconda to install all of the R requirements. </br>

-   Pre-requisite is Anaconda, run: conda env create -n metenp -f environment.yml to create the conda environment then activate the environment by running: conda activate metenp
+   Pre-requisite is Anaconda, run: </br>
+   conda env create -n metenp -f environment.yml to create the conda environment then activate the environment by running:</br>
+   conda activate metenp</br>

 #### If you do not wish to install, alternatively, download from github(https://github.com/metabolomicsworkbench/MetENP) and load libraries and functions